 Net cash provided by investing activities was \$21.5 million during the six months ended June 30, 2016.
-Net cash provided by investing activities primarily consisted of \$56.4 million of proceeds from sales and maturities of investments, proceeds from the gain of investment in Verinata (described below), partially offset by purchases of investments of \$34.6 million, and capital expenditures of \$2.7 million.
+Net cash provided by investing activities primarily consisted of \$56.4 million of proceeds from sales and maturities of investments and proceeds from the sale of the Verinata investment of \$2.3 million, partially offset by purchases of investments of \$34.6 million and capital expenditures of \$2.7 million.